Descended Creator: Harold Hecuba was played by Phil Silvers, whose production company Gladasya ("Glad to see ya," get it?) made the series.

 I Am Not Spock: Happened to many of the regulars, Bob Denver especially, but Tina Louise (Ginger) never got over it.
 To this day, she pretty much refuses to speak about the show.
 Averted with Alan Hale Jr. who embraced his character and made numerous public appearances as the Skipper.
 Having already had a long distinguished career as a character actor, he was generally appreciative of a role that brought him recognition, especially among children.

 Old Shame: Tina Louise was not on this show.
 Don't even try to talk to her about it.
-She was the only surviving cast member to refuse to participate in the reunion movies, which naturally resulted in her being portrayed as a vapid bitch while everyone else had no negative traits at all.
+She was the only surviving cast member to refuse to participate in the animated series or the reunion movies, which naturally resulted in her being portrayed as a vapid bitch while everyone else had no negative traits at all.

 Louise seems to have mellowed out though over the years.
-On Twitter she occasionally makes jokes and references to the show, and she did occasionally attend reunion specials, and seemed to be having a good time.
+On Twitter she occasionally makes jokes and references to the show (even noting in her description that she is "still living on an island (Manhattan)"), and she did occasionally attend reunion specials, and seemed to be having a good time.
 It's been theorized that the real reason she didn't take part in the biography special was because it was co-produced by Dawn Wells.
 The two actresses never got along well.

 For many years, the entire first season was an Old Shame in regards to syndication, since it was in black & white (Seasons 2 & 3 were in color) and thus episodes from it were rarely aired because of a perceived preference for the later color episodes.
 TBS' efforts to "colorize" the first season episodes allowed many viewers to see them for the first time.